acf-quizbowl/acf-quizbowl.github.io/guidelines/hosting-guidelines.md

 {:toc}

 # Bidding for ACF Fall and Regionals
-If you would like to host an ACF tournament in your region, email the [Mirror Coordinator](mailto:hosting@acf-quizbowl.com).
+If you would like to host an ACF tournament in your region, email the [Site Coordinator](mailto:hosting@acf-quizbowl.com).

 ## Regions according to ACF
 For the purposes of selecting ACF tournament sites only, ACF generally considers North America to contain these regions: